jisotalo/ads-client/README.md

 Solution:
 - Use structs or arrays to send data in larger packets
 - Try raw/multi commands to decrease data usage

+### Having problems to connect from OSX or Raspberry Pi to target PLC

+- You need to connect to the PLC AMS router instead

+Solution:
+- See [this issue comment](https://github.com/jisotalo/ads-client/issues/51#issuecomment-758016428) by hansipete how to do it.

 # Documentation